 Why doesn’t tuition cover the cost of learning at Seneca Academy?

 Seneca Academy is committed to diversity and does not want tuition to be a barrier to families who wish to be a part of our community.
 The Board of Trustees and the Administration are committed to keeping tuition increases to a minimum.

 Members of the entire Seneca Academy community participate in the Annual Fund.
 The school requests donations from current and past parents, trustees, faculty, grandparents, and friends from the community.
 The broad participation Seneca Academy enjoys from all these groups shows the widespread support for Seneca Academy’s mission.

 Why is participation in the Annual Fund so important?

 Meeting Seneca Academy’s budget needs requires contributions – of all sizes – from the entire community.
 In addition, the school seeks grants from foundations and non-profit organizations.
 These groups are more inclined to award grants to schools that have high participation levels.
 So whether you are giving $20 or $3,000, the most important part is that you are giving.

-- What is the difference between the Annual Fund and the Annual Benefit?
+What is the difference between the Annual Fund and the Annual Auction and Gala?